pajhiwo/python_help/Function_arguments_reference.md

 ```

 ## *args
-*args when we aren’t sure how many arguments
-for passing multiple arguments to a function and stores them in tuple
+for passing multiple arguments to a function - ex. as list or tuple

 ## *kwargs
-for passing multiple arguments to a function and stores them in dictionary
+for passing multiple keyword arguments to a function - ex. as dictionary

 ## lambda